 Conferences may be requested by parents, teachers, counselors, and/or administrators.
 All conferences should be scheduled by the appropriate school personnel.
 Conferences may be scheduled during the teachers' planning periods.
-There will be no conferences on Thursday afternoons due to Professional Development and staff meetings.
-Teachers will not be available for unscheduled conferences.
+Teachers will not be available for unscheduled conferences

 PARENT-TEACHER CONFERENCES ON EARLY RELEASE DAYS